 Founded in 1218 by Alfonso IX, the Universidad de Salamanca is the oldest university in Spain and the third oldest in Europe.
 Among its many noted alumni are Ignacio de Loyola, Miguel de Cervantes, Hernán Cortés, and Miguel de Unamuno.
-Currently it serves 37,000 students in beautifully restored buildings in the oldest, most historic section of the city.
-The Universidad de Salamanca offers a range of modern facilities for classes in science, law, psychology, and business and economics.
+Currently it serves 37,000 students in two campuses at a 15-minute walk from each other: the beautifully restored buildings in the oldest, most historic section of the city and the more modern facilities of the "new campus."

 - Full year: late August to mid-June

 - Spring: late January to mid-June

 Fields of study include: Anthropology, Art/Art History, Business, Economics, Education, Environmental Studies, Geography, Government/Political Science, History, International Studies, Journalism, Linguistics, Literature, Music, Philosophy, Psychology, Religion/Theology, Sociology, Spanish

 Due to academic calendar limitations at the local universities, see courseload guidelines below.

 You are required to enroll in a full courseload and complete all exams and assignments associated with the course regardless of the credit you wish to receive on the program.
 Withdrawal from a course or failure to take/complete a final will be regarded as an unauthorized reduction in courseload and a violation of the academic policy.